AddTraxGraphQL

 services | IServiceCollection | Yes | The service collection |

-configure | Func<TraxGraphQLBuilder, TraxGraphQLBuilder> | No | Optional builder for registering DbContext-based query models. |
+configure | Func<TraxGraphQLBuilder, TraxGraphQLBuilder> | No | Optional builder for registering DbContext-based query models, custom type modules, filter/sort overrides, and schema configuration. |

 Returns: IServiceCollection for continued chaining.